FourbeFlo/Lambertus/README.md

 # Data

-Alto files with segmentation and transcription fully corrected manually
+ALTO files with segmentation and transcription fully corrected manually

 ## Licence
 Transcriptions are open source, not the image which belong to the Library of Geneva (BGE)